- Email: Tripp.Lake@lewisbrisbois.com

 - Fax: 303.861.7767

-Mr. Lake's clients range in his intellectual property and commercial practice range from sophisticated animal agriculture corporations to companies who provide software for public entities such as police forces and court systems, mobile payment software designers and health care systems designers.
+Mr. Lake’s clients in his intellectual property and commercial practice range from sophisticated animal agriculture corporations to companies who provide software for public entities such as police forces and court systems, mobile payment software designers and health care systems designers.
 He represents small and large entrepreneurs and established companies in the United States, the European Union and in Asia.

 Mr. Lake’s interest in health care representation ranges from a decade of defending physicians, health care facilities and long term care facilities from allegations of negligent care to advising doctors and medical practices on Stark and Anti-Kickback compliance in the midst of mergers.
 He has a deep interest in studying how health care is delivered to patients and advocating for entities which seek to innovate in the area of quality and efficiency of care.
 This interest develops into a partnership with clients who struggle to navigate the complicated regulatory climate while retaining partnerships in the relationship between health care insurers, institutions, providers and consumers.